samuelchen/pyqueuer/docs/case1.md

 ## Use Case 1

-This is a very simple case to demo how you leverage PyQueuer to develop one module (logging process service) in a big system.
+This is a very simple case to demo how you leverage PyQueuer to develop one module (logging process service) in a big system based on MQ.
+You will never require other modules.

 #### Scenario